Fiona Travels from Asia

 Boat ride in Trang An, Ninh Binh – Day trips from Hanoi

 However, the journey doesn’t end there.
 As Ninh Binh is located around 7 km east of Trang An, you can either hire a taxi or rent a scooter to drive the rest of the way to Trang An.
-Alternatively, you can look into inclusive Trang An tours from Hanoi that will cover the transportation entirely.
+Alternatively, you can look into inclusive Trang An tours from Hanoi that cover the transportation entirely.

-Regardless, it’ll take around 3 hours total to get to Trang An from Hanoi, so make sure to leave early!
+Regardless, it’ll take around 3 hours in total to get to Trang An from Hanoi, so make sure to leave early!

 7. Mua Cave – Ninh Binh